davemanster/flare-agent/README.md

 I run a fairly involved homelab: router, virtualization cluster, several NAS boxes, a media pipeline, a pile of always-on services.
 My living depends on some of it, and I spend long stretches abroad.
 Things would fall over at 3am my time and sit broken for a day because a monitoring alert saying "service down" is useless when you can't get a decent look inside.

 I already had a small local LLM running on a machine inside the network, hooked to my chat.
 At some point it clicked that this thing doesn't need to be smart enough to fix anything, it just needs to be smart enough to take my call.
 I text it "SOS the media server is down", it writes a file, and the file wakes a much stronger cloud agent that has the credentials and actually does the work.
 By the time my phone buzzes with findings, something competent has already been inside looking around.

+The name is literal.
+A flare is what you fire when you're in trouble and you need whoever's out there to come find you.

 This repo is that system with my lab pulled out of it.
 It's not a rewrite, this is the code that actually runs, sanitized and made configurable.
 Every hardening decision in it was paid for by a real failure, and the notes section below documents each one.
 Honestly, those notes are the main reason to use this instead of writing your own in an afternoon.